jedi-academy/umbrella/data/help_page.md

 If using these under program control,

-    $response = file_get_contents('https://umbrella.jlparry.com/xxx?session=zzz');
+    $response = file_get_contents('https://umbrella.jlparry.com/xxx?token=zzz');

 will retrieve the response to a request sent to "xxx", which refers to an endpoint described below, and may need additional parameters,

-The "session" query parameter is required for any request meant to be used only by a bot factory app request.
+The "token" query parameter is required for any request meant to be used only by a bot factory app request.
 The value is a PRC session identifier, good for the current PRC trading session, and provided to you through the "registerme" endpoint.
+This is different from the super secret token you use to change deployment settings.

 In all cases below, the response might be an error message instead of the "happy path" response shown.